gameflat/figsci/CONTRIBUTING.md

-# Contributing to FlowPilot
+# Contributing to Figsci

-Thank you for your interest in contributing to FlowPilot!
+Thank you for your interest in contributing to Figsci!
 We welcome contributions from the community.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/flowpilot.git`
+2. Clone your fork: `git clone https://github.com/yourusername/Figsci.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes locally